-- Scheme involves a hierarchy of administrators, workers, and callers, who organize their activities through a Telegram bot.
+- Scheme is a multi-vector attack that involves a hierarchy of administrators, workers, and callers, who organize their activities through a Telegram bot.

 - Malicious actors will create a bait ad on a legitimate marketplace, usually offering a high-value technology item.